morioka/tiny-openai-whisper-api/README.md

 ```
 ## experimental: gpt-4o-audio-preview, chat-completions

+(not comfirmed yet) Can we use this feature to transcribe an uploaded audio file, on Dify platform?

 currenly "output text only" mode is supported.
 If "output text and audio" is specified, the system makes "output text only" response.